-- b. encourage establishment of and participation in, by 2000 in the case of industrialized economies and 2005 in the case of developing economies, a network of mutual recognition arrangements in voluntary sectors; - c. strive to establish a network of mutual recognition arrangements on a sector by sector basis in most regulated sectors, starting with mutual acceptance of test results and going on to establish mutual recognition of other possible forms of conformity assessment; and - d. study the adequacy of monitoring and review mechanisms for maintaining confidence in mutual recognition arrangements.
+- a. identify, in 1996, additional priority areas for the development of mutual recognition arrangements in regulated sectors; - b. encourage establishment of and participation in, by 2000 in the case of industrialized economies and 2005 in the case of developing economies, a network of mutual recognition arrangements in voluntary sectors; - c. strive to establish a network of mutual recognition arrangements on a sector by sector basis in most regulated sectors, starting with mutual acceptance of test results and going on to establish mutual recognition of other possible forms of conformity assessment; and - d. study the adequacy of monitoring and review mechanisms for maintaining confidence in mutual recognition arrangements.

-COOPERATION ON TECHNICAL INFRASTRUCTURE DEVELOPMENT
+COOPERATION ON TECHNICAL INFRASTRUCTURE DEVELOPMENT APEC economies will: